I am going to be clear from the beginning: in this post, you are not going to find patents, their schemes, and speculations about algorithms.

 Just thinking about all the possible Search Journey variables that the Messy Middle can generate due to the Search Features, that Google presents in the search results, and the full and closer and closer arrival of MUM, the confusion is clearly huge, and so the “Google is stealing our clicks” complaints are justifiable.

-But with a “colder mind”, beyond the analyzes that we can make of the Messy Middle itself and that we have exemplified before, there is something that can not only give us the key to how to do SEO for the Messy Middle, but that has also existed since time and, therefore, SEOs already knowhow to use it to optimize the visibility of a site and a brand in Google: Entity Search.
+But with a “colder mind”, beyond the analyses that we can make of the Messy Middle itself and that we have exemplified before, there is something that can not only give us the key to how to do SEO for the Messy Middle, but that has also existed since time and, therefore, SEOs already know how to use it to optimize the visibility of a site and a brand in Google: Entity Search.

 If you have noticed during the example of the Messy Middle of “Star Wars: Legion Minis”, the concept of entity was recurring.

-This is logical: entities are the basic and unequivocal element of a search, and the keywords that we target are nothing more than a verbal expression of these same entities, relationships between entities, or combinations of entities and their related attributes, and actions we may take in relation to entities.
+This is logical: entities are the basic and unequivocal element of a search, and the keywords that we target are nothing more than a verbal expression of these same entities, relationships between entities, combinations of entities and their related attributes, and actions we may take about entities.

 Basing an SEO strategy on the keywords, their successive clustering work, and, finally, creating content based on those clusters is not only a less effective way to establish an SEO strategy, but it also does not ensure that the strategy is ultimately the most correct or the most suitable to target the Messy Middle.